mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-05-23-ero-brat-portrait.md

 image:
   feature: paperfaces-ero-brat-lg.jpg
   thumb: paperfaces-ero-brat-150.jpg
-tags: [portrait, illustration, paper by 53, black and white, sktchy]
+tags: [portrait, illustration, paper by 53, black and white, Sktchy]
 ---

 PaperFaces portrait of a [Ero Brat](http://sktchy.com/zPm01D) inspired by a photograph on Sktchy.